suyash9466/web-security-notes/README.md

-OTP Bypass in Test Ride Booking via Improper Server-Side Validation
+Business Logic Flaw: OTP Bypass in Test Ride Booking Flow

 Overview

 One-Time Password (OTP) is commonly used as a second layer of authentication.
 While the concept is secure, improper implementation—especially on the server side—can introduce vulnerabilities.

-In this case, I identified an OTP validation flaw in a test ride booking feature, where the verification step could be bypassed due to weak backend validation.
+In this case, an OTP validation flaw was identified in a test ride booking feature, where the verification step could be bypassed due to weak backend validation.

 ---